Aunt Jemima finally has a new name - KTVZ

 Aunt Jemima finally has a new name

-The breakfast foods brand formerly known as Aunt Jemima finally has a new name and logo.
+Quaker Oats is releasing a new name and logo for its “Aunt Jemima” products, finally retiring the racist stereotype that has adorned its pancake mixes and syrups for decades.

-The name “Aunt Jemima,” which has long been criticized as a racist caricature of a Black woman stemming from slavery, will be replaced with the Pearl Milling Company name and logo on the former brand’s new packaging, according to parent company PepsiCo.
+The name “Aunt Jemima,” long criticized as a racist caricature of a Black woman stemming from slavery, will be replaced with the Pearl Milling Company name and logo on the former brand’s new packaging, according to parent company PepsiCo.

-“Pearl Milling Company will offer people all their favorite pancake mix and syrup varieties in the same familiar red packaging previously found under the Aunt Jemima logo,” the company said.
-“Cornmeal and grits products will also transition to the new name.”

-The Pearl Milling Company was the late 19th century business that created the original ready-made pancake mix, according to PepsiCo.
-It was founded in 1988 by former St. Joseph Gazette editor Chris L Rutt.
-PepsiCo says Charles Underwood joined in 1889.
+The Pearl Milling Company was the late-19th-century business that created the original ready-made pancake mix, according to PepsiCo.
+It was founded in 1888 by Chris L. Rutt.

+Rutt named the original company after “Old Aunt Jemima,” an 1875 song from a minstrel show that featured performers in blackface who wore aprons and bandana headbands.

 “This name is a nod to where our delicious products began before becoming a family-favorite breakfast staple,” PepsiCo said of its new Pearl Milling Company branding.
 “While the Aunt Jemima brand was updated over the years in a manner intended to remove racial stereotypes, it has not progressed enough to appropriately reflect the dignity, respect and warmth that we stand for today.”

-PepsiCo confirmed it conducted extensive market research to come up with its new brand name.
+PepsiCo said it conducted extensive market research to come up with its new brand name.

 “Quaker worked with consumers, employees, external cultural and subject-matter experts, and diverse agency partners to gather broad perspectives and ensure the new brand was developed with inclusivity in mind,” the company said.

-Note: Correction: The original Pearl Milling Company was founded in 1888.
-An earlier version of this story misstated the year.